CJMenart/MetadataRepresentationProject/deliverables/documentation.md

 	"All stubs (using the hasValue relationship) point to an xsd primitive."

 ### Usage
-* "Does the car need to stop or slow down?"
+* "In which scenarios does the car need to stop or slow down?"
 ```
 SELECT DISTINCT ?scenario ?potentialObstacle ?self ?tii ?distance ?trafficLight
 WHERE {